ch9nuk9/wbfm/README.md

 Example: Create the project on Windows, but run it on the cluster (Linux).

-Specifically be aware of these variables:
+Specifically be aware of these variables in the main project file (config.yaml):
 ```yaml
 red_bigtiff_fname
 green_bigtiff_fname
 ```

-in the main project file: config.yaml
+AND the subfolder file: snakemake/config.yaml

-AND
 ```yaml
 project_dir
 ```
-in a subfolder: snakemake/config.yaml

-In addition, if creating from a windows computer, you may need to use dos2unix to fix any files that you want to execute, specifically those referenced below:
+In addition, if creating from a windows computer, you may need to use the command line script dos2unix to fix any files that you want to execute, specifically those referenced below:
 1. RUNME_*.sh
 2. DRYRUN.sh